developer-zebra/developer-zebra-site/src/devicetracker/4-1/guide/setup/index.md

 The device must be connected to the network during deployment.
 After creating the StageNow profiles, use one of the following methods based on the desired tool for device deployment:

 * **StageNow:** Generate the barcode from the StageNow profile.
 Open StageNow client on the device and scan the barcode(s) generated from the installation, configuration and/or BLE profile.
 * **EMM:** Export each StageNow XML file from the StageNow installation, connection and BLE profiles.
 Do not edit the XML file - it can cause unexpected behavior.
 Send the XML using either [OEMConfig](/oemconfig) or [MX](/mx/overview/) to configure the app and grant all required permissions.
-The installation profile and connection profile XML files must be used separately.
+The installation profile and server connectivity profile XML files must be used separately.
 <br>
-<p>After deploying the installation and connection profiles, reboot the device.
+<p>After deploying the installation and server connectivity profiles, reboot the device.
 Once the app is started on Android O or higher devices, a Device Tracker notification message is displayed in the device notification drawer.
 This notification cannot be dismissed, indicating that Device Tracker is running in the background.</p>